A French Convoy's Very Bad Week(s)

 Eventually, according to COPA, the Burkinabe gendarmes arrived, fired a bunch of tear gas, and cleared the way for the convoy to proceed to the capital, Ouagadougou.

 The convoy arrived in Ouagadougou on the evening of November 17, but COPA was ready.
 Hundreds of protesters were bussed in and blocked the military vehicles in the Boulmiougou neighborhood on the southwest outskirts of the city.
 As with the previous night, the gendarmes arrived around 3:30am and fired enough tear gas to disperse the protesters and allow the convoy to move on.

 Yet that only provided a temporary reprieve.
 Things got truly wild in Kaya, Burkina Faso on the 18th, where the convoy needed to turn northeast to reach the border with Niger.
 Instead of being stopped for an hour or two as before, the convoy was stopped in Kaya for three days, while protesters filled the highway and surrounded the convoy.

-COPA was again at the forefront of protests, drumming up their supporters for several days straight on their Facebook page.
+COPA was again at the forefront of protests, drumming up their supporters on their Facebook page.
 For November 18 and 19 - the first two days the convoy was in Kaya - protesters and police battled it out on the N3 highway as the convoy retreated to an ex-mining company facility south of town.
 On the 19th, one of the security forces (allegedly French but in reality unknown) was evacuated by helicopter from the grounds of the mining company as well.